MimirCompany/.github/profile/README.md

 ![Mímir Logo ><](https://github.com/MimirCompany/.github/blob/main/files/dark-mimir-icon.png)

-# MÍMIR HUB SOFTWARE FACTORY
+# MÍMIR SOFTWARE FACTORY
 ### Smart Solutions on Software and Data

-Mímir Hub Software Factory is an agile technological company on smart solutions.
+Mímir Software Factory is an agile technological company on smart solutions.

 ### ABOUT US
 As an agile company, we develop the best possible software and data solutions to allow our customers to accomplish their business goals.